thomasruegg/android-repackaging-attack/README.md

 # Initial Setup

-Both VMs have been
-configured and downloaded from the SEEDLabs website.
+Both VMs (Attacker: Ubuntu VM, Victim: Android VM) have been configured and downloaded from the [SEEDLabs website](https://seedsecuritylabs.org/Labs_16.04/Mobile/Android_Repackaging/).
 They are connected to the same Network using the "NAT Network" adapter.

 ## Installing the App